yakovlevegor/MeduzaRoboter/README.md

 ## What is Meduza?

-[Meduza](https://meduza.io/en) is a Russian independent news agency, that the Russian government first blocked for its honest covering of the ongoing military conflict in Ukraine, and recently it became a "non-desirable" organization in Russia, hence it is now forbidden to [even mention it in public](https://meduza.io/en/cards/life-after-undesirability).
+[Meduza](https://meduza.io/en) is a Russian independent news agency, that the Russian government first blocked for its honest covering of the ongoing war in Ukraine, and recently it became a "non-desirable" organization in Russia, hence it is now forbidden to [even mention it in public](https://meduza.io/en/cards/life-after-undesirability).
 You can [**❤️  donate them**](https://support.meduza.io/en) and support their enormous work against the harsh and barbaric Russian regime.
 The script is based on the English version of the outlet.